 Before you start making your speech, take a few minutes to prepare yourself.

-Take a few deep breaths; you might have had a wee bit of dutch courage by now that might help.
+Take a few deep breaths; you might have had a little bit of dutch courage by now, which might help.

 Look around the room, making eye contact with everyone.